Ibentau/rasa-backend/README.md

 ```

 The `recipient_id` field is the same as the `sender` field in the request.
 The `text` field is the response from the chatbot.

+## 📑 License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.